What If My Car Insurance Payment is Late?

 What happens if you’re late with your car insurance payment?
 Will you lose insurance coverage if you’re a few days late on your payment?
 Today, we’re answering all your questions about late car insurance payments.

-You’ll Probably Just Have to Pay a Fee
+You’ll Probably Just Have to Pay a Fee for Paying Car Insurance Late

 In the vast majority of cases, your car insurance company will not cancel your car insurance plan the moment you miss a payment.

 Instead, most insurance providers will simply charge a late fee.
 You might pay $10 to $20 more for this month’s late payment, for example, than you normally would.
 This fee might be billed to you separately.
-Or, it could be added onto your next insurance payment.
+Or, it could be added to your next insurance payment.
 However, your insurance company should always provide some type of notice about this penalty.

 Your insurance company will likely forgive your late payment if this is the first time you’ve been late.
 However, they’re less likely to be forgiving if you’ve done this before.
 If you’re repeatedly late with your car insurance, for example, then you could start running into stiffer penalties.
 Your insurance company could even cancel your policy.

-Will My Insurance Company Cancel My Policy?
+Will My Insurance Company Cancel My Policy for a Late Insurance Payment?

 Typically, your insurance company will not cancel your insurance policy if you’re a few days late on your insurance payment – especially if this is only your first or second time missing a payment.